Zhoumenghui1/ATMTL/README.md

 # ATMTL
-Efficient multi-task learing with adaptive temporal structure The file is for KDD submission.
+The ATMTL is for KDD submitted paper: Efficient -task learing with adaptive temporal structure.